Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

-\begin{definition} We say that a marked orbifold Riemann surface with boundary is {\it partially stable} if it has exactly one internal marked point and no boundary marked points.
+\begin{definition} A marked orbifold Riemann surface with boundary is {\it partially stable} if it has exactly one internal marking and no boundary markings.
 Given a graded $r$-spin disk, let $n:\widehat{C} \to C$ be the normalization map.
-A connected component of $\widehat{C}$ is said to be \emph{\stronglypositive}if it contains either (a) a partially stable component, (b) a contracted boundary node, or (c) a component that becomes partially stable after forgetting all illegal half-nodes of twist zero.
-A dual graph that represents a surface with \stronglypositive components is said to be \stronglypositive.
+A connected component of $\widehat{C}$ is \emph{\stronglypositive}if it contains either (a) a partially stable component, (b) a contracted boundary node, or (c) a component that becomes partially stable after forgetting all illegal half-nodes of twist zero.
+We analogously define a \stronglypositive dual graph.

-A vector $v \in \cW_C$ \emph{evaluates positively} at a component $D$ of $C$ if the evaluation of $\NNN^*v$ at each boundary point of $D$ is positive, with respect to the grading of the boundary or the contracted boundary of $D.$ A vector that evaluates positively at any \stronglypositive component of $C$ is said to be \emph{positive on \stronglypositive components}. \end{definition}
+A vector $v \in \cW_C$ \emph{evaluates positively} at a component $D$ of $C$ if $\text{ev}_q(\NNN^*v)$ at each $q\in\partial D$ is positive, with respect to the grading of the boundary or the contracted boundary of $D.$ A vector that evaluates positively at any \stronglypositive component of $C$ is said to be \emph{positive on \stronglypositive components}. \end{definition}

-Positive evaluation will also be required on certain ``intervals" in $\d\Sigma$, and we define the relevant intervals now; they should be viewed as a smoothly-varying family of intervals that approximates a family of neighborhoods of the nodes in a nodal surface.
+Positive evaluation will also be required on certain ``intervals" in $\d\Sigma$, which we now define; they should be viewed as a smoothly-varying family of intervals that approximates a family of neighborhoods of the nodes in a nodal surface.